 My research focuses on meter and poetics (what makes poetry tick).
 I am especially interested in poetry from the medieval period, which has led to an interest in periodization itself.
-All of my scholarship deals in one way or another with the historicity of early English literature: its forms and cultural meanings, and how those are mediated by modern disciplinary study.
+The greater part of my scholarship addresses the historicity of early English literature: its forms and cultural meanings, and how those are mediated by modern disciplinary study.
+My scholarly method bridges ‘formalism’ and ‘historicism.’
 I am interested in the social implications of literature, the phenomenology of poetry reading, and how we come to know what we think we know about the past.
-These interests all converge on William Langland’s Piers Plowman
+These interests converge on William Langland’s Piers Plowman

 EducationPh.D., English Language and Literature, Yale University